wessenstam/server-cloud_suite_partner/docs/Server_Suite/lab9/lab9.md

 49. In *Access Manager*, expand to **Zone > Global Zone > Child Zone > Unix Zone**

+    !!!tip
+        When you don't see the Zones, right click **Zone** and select **Open Zone...**, then n the next screen click the **Find Now...** button and select the earlier created Global Zone.
+Now you will have access to the earlier defined zones.

 50. Expand **Authorization**

 51. Expand **Unix Right Definitions**